romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

 - Second TransactionTestCase with `serialized_rollback = True`:

     - Pre-setup db state: A (loaded after the last flush from previous `TransactionTestCase`)
-    - Test: some data created -> db in state B
+    - Test: some data created -> db in state C
     - TearDown step: flushing everything, db in state E
     - **Post-TearDown step: loading initial data -> db in state A**